learn-co-students/module-4-code-challenge-round-3-sfo01-seng-ft-060120-attendance-tracker-1597162584/README.md

 These deliverables are not required to pass the code challenge, but if you have the extra time, or even after the code challenge, they are a great way to stretch your skills.

-> Note: If you are going to attempt these advanced deliverables, please be be sure to have a working commit with all the Core Deliverables first!
+> Note: If you are going to attempt these advanced deliverables, please be sure to have a working commit with all the Core Deliverables first!

 1. I can sort students by name or attending status.